JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

     end

-The meaning of prefix ``&`` is not quite the same as in C. In particular, any changes to the referenced variables may not be visible in Julia (the goal is to make any changes visible in the spirit of C, but this is not currently implemented for immutable types).
+The meaning of prefix ``&`` is not quite the same as in C. In particular, any changes to the referenced variables will not be visible in Julia.
 However, it will never cause any harm for called functions to attempt such modifications (that is, writing through the passed pointers).
 Since this ``&`` is not a real address operator, it may be used with any syntax, such as